daviddralle/flow_projector/README.md

 ## Best Application Period

-The app performs most accurately during the later wet season months and early spring, when vadose zone deficits are small and most rainfall is converted to groundwater recharge (versus being stored in the unsaturated zone).
+The forecast is most accurate during the later wet season months and early spring (in California), when vadose zone deficits are small and most rainfall is converted to groundwater recharge (versus being stored in the unsaturated zone).

 ## Methodology